-The Portland Marathon in beautiful Portland Oregon, is the standard marathon distance – 26 miles, 385 yards.
+The Portland Marathon in beautiful Portland, Oregon, is the standard marathon distance – 26 miles, 385 yards.
 The course is USAT&F sanctioned and certified.
 It is also certified for Boston Marathon qualification.
 The course and all records will be listed with U.S.A.
-Track & Field Cert. #OR-08005-LB.
+Track & Field Cert. #OR12023LB (see certification here).
 The course has also been sanctioned, measured and certified by the Association of International Marathons (AIMS).
 In 1983, the Portland Marathon became one of the first U.S. Marathons to be part of the AIMS circuit.

 Sanctioning and certification for the wheelchair division is annually requested.
 Except for industrial railroad crossings, the course has no obstacles of concern to wheelchair entrants.
 The course has only 21 turns.